monicarojasp/Data-manipulation-Useful-code/README.md

-# Useful Code for Data Manipulation in R
+# Useful Code for Data Manipulation in R and Python
 These are codes to manipulate your data to get it ready for analysis in R.

 **About the files**\